Probing AdS/QCD backgrounds with semi-classical strings: Introduction

-The paper is organized as follows: in section II we analyze the string in the AdS/QCD background with ultraviolet cutoff proposed in reference \cite{Braga:2015jca} for zero and finite temperature, in section III we analyze the string in the background with a modified dilaton profile proposed in reference \cite{Braga:2017bml} for zero and finite temperature and section IV is dedicated to a discussion of the obtained results.
+The paper is organized as follows: in section II we analyze the string in the AdS/QCD background with an ultraviolet cutoff, obtain the $q\bar{q}$ potential and explore the dissociation of the meson at finite temperature.
+In section III we analyze the string in the AdS/QCD background with a modified dilaton profile proposed in references \cite{Braga:2017bml,Braga:2018zlu}, discuss the regularization of the string action proposing an alternative scheme that we use to obtain the $q\bar{q}$ potential and explore the relation between the dissociation of the meson with the additional energy scales of the models.
+Section IV is dedicated to a discussion of the obtained results.